UTNkar/documentation/README.md

 Tip: while working on the website `hugo server` will host a local web server which will automatically update when changes are made.

+## Contributing

+We welcome contributions from everyone!
+So if you feel something should be improved, then feel free to write an issue, or even to make a pull request.